CD Rev

 CD Rev, also known as Chengdu Revolution or 天府事变 (tiān fǔ shìbiàn), is a Chinese Communist Party-sponsored gangsta rap group whose nationalist-themed music has been described in the West as propaganda.
 The group's music videos have been viewed online millions of times partly due to the support of state media in China and widely discussed in Western media.

 Background

-CD Rev's four members—Wang "Chuckie" Zixin, Li "Pissy" Yijie, Tan "N.O.G."
-Yunwen, and Luo "Roy" Jinhui—are from the south-western Chinese city of Chengdu, a city with an emergent American-style rap music scene.
-The group claims to have been formed on 1 October 2015, the anniversary date of the foundation of the People's Republic of China.
-The group is one of a number of nationalistic media projects sponsored by the technology entrepreneur Rao Jin; other endeavours include the website April Media which produces Chinese-themed talks in the style of TED.
+CD Rev is one of several nationalist media projects sponsored by technology entrepreneur and April Media founder Rao Jin.
+The four members (Wang Zixin, Li Yijie, Tan Yunwen and Luo Jinhui) are from the south-western Chinese city of Chengdu, a city with an emergent American-style rap scene.

-The group claims to draw inspiration from American hip-hop artists such as Eminem and Dr. Dre, though their lyrics express "more affection for law enforcement than is customary for gangsta rappers".
-The band's members believe that CD Rev's music is a modernization of traditional Chinese patriotic education.
+The group's official biography claims it was founded on October 1, 2015, the anniversary of the foundation of the People's Republic of China.
+They claim to draw inspiration from American hip-hop artists such as Eminem and Dr. Dre, while stating that their music is a modernization of traditional Chinese patriotic education.